zer0-os/zNS/access-control.md

     * setOwner - sec - operator only
         * setOwner becomes -> clearOperatorsAndSend, requires multisig majority
     * setResolver - sec - owner only, but should default to address resolver, imo address resolver should be required so that ownership is tied to Ethereum
-3. zNSDomainToken
+2. zNSDomainToken -
+    * TODO Will the ZNSDomainToken be the addressOf (resolver system) for all inital zNS mvps?
+    * register - sec, zero admin (where admin is ZNSRegistry)
+    * revoke - sec, zero admin (where admin is ZNSRegistry), provide method in registry to initiate revoke process
-4. zNSAddressResolver (Default Resolver)
+3. zNSAddressResolver (Default Resolver)
     * supportsInterface - nosec
     * getAddress - nosec
     * setAddress - sec - owner only
-5. zNSPriceOracle
+4. zNSPriceOracle
     * getPrice - nosec
     * setBasePrice - sec operator and owner
     * setPriceMultiplier - sec - operator and owner